Freedom First Party

 In the following weeks, the Party fully occupied Charenn, renamed it Yungtil, secured the capital city of Yingnarr and the entire banking sector.
 With the majority of global finances now at his disposal, Neill had a platform to hard bargain with remaining Hierarchy.
 With all Overseas Provinces relegated to Aversion level on the Political Condition Scale, exorbitant tariffs and customs fees were implemented.
 Provinces no longer had access to their accounts, except as by agreement to an Encroachment Accord.

-Map showing Party-occupied area (3 provinces).
+Map showing Party-occupied area (3 provinces, in yellow).

 Bowing to pressure, and fearing the influx of refugees and psi corps, the Gorrdann Family of Naymarr signed an Appeasement that provided access to their financial accounts in exchange for allowing the Party to set up defense Outposts.
 Little more than a rubber stamp government, they went into hiding and all but abdicated.
 Their sole legacy is the Neutrality Agreement that prevents any detrimental action, including supply withholding or delay, against New Kevakk's Mid-Town Hospital.